olegantonyan/mpz/README.md

 Other options: `-DENABLE_DBUS=OFF` drops Linux MPRIS support, `-DENABLE_MPD_SUPPORT=OFF` drops mpd client mode, `-DENABLE_QHOTKEY=OFF` drops global media-key hotkeys (on by default, except macOS and Windows MSVC where the OS owns media keys), `-DENABLE_CRASH_HANDLER=OFF` drops the builtin crash handler (on by default on Linux, macOS and Windows MSVC — the only platforms cpptrace builds on), `-DENABLE_GAPLESS=OFF` drops the gapless playback engine (on by default, Qt6 only).

 When built in, gapless playback is on by default; toggle it at runtime and set its decoded-audio memory buffer under Settings → Advanced.

+## Qt6/Qt5 split

+Some features require Qt6:

+- gapless playback;
+- audio output switch;

+This means win-legacy-qt5 won't have these.
+As well as old Linux distros.

+OmniPackage repositories contain binaries with Qt6 for: openSUSE 16+, Fedora 40+, Debian 13+, Ubuntu 24.04+, Alma/Rocky 10+, Mageia 9+, Arch/Manjaro.

+Legacy OBS repositories contain binaries with Qt6 for: openSUSE 16+, Fedora 40+.

+AppImage, macOS DMG, win-x86_64, win-arm64 are built with Qt6.

 ## Configuration